AIMovement/Statoil-C-CORE-Iceberg-Classifier-Challenge/README.md

 ### Git

 If developing on windows, [Git bash](https://git-scm.com/download/win) is recommended.
-It includes a small linux-like environment based on [MSYS2](http://www.msys2.org/) (which in turn is based on [Cygwin](https://www.cygwin.com/).)
+It includes a small Linux-like environment based on [MSYS2](http://www.msys2.org/) (which in turn is based on [Cygwin](https://www.cygwin.com/).)